osilander/203.311/Week12/Week12.md

 # let's highlight which points we made differentially expressed
 points(volcanoData[rand.genes,], pch=19,col="orange")
 ```

+### Our SIXTH volcano plot -  more reads, differentially expressed, FDR

 Or plot the volcano plot but with the False Discovery Rate, FDR, rather than the p-value.